2020 MFMA Annual Conference Speaker Bios

 Pam McCarthy-Kern is co-founder of Because Collective, LLC.
 A marketing communications strategist and event designer who has crafted media relations campaigns on local, national, and international levels, and planned and designed events for companies and nonprofits large and small.
 She spent her early childhood living on her family’s farm in Kansas and has had a lifelong passion for agriculture, homegrown food, and rural communities.
 Pam has conducted media relations work for numerous agriculture-related clients including the Saint Paul Farmers’ Market, The Good Acre, Lakewinds Food Co-Op, Renewing the Countryside and the Farmland Access Hub, Clean Energy Resource Teams (CERTs), Izaak Walton League of America for the 2013 Farm Bill, and the Theodore Roosevelt Conservation Partnership.
 Pam is a proud football mom and resides with her family in Minneapolis.

-David Nicholson is a consultant for the Minnesota Department of Health, offering technical assistance to farmers' markets.
+David Nicholson is a consultant for the Minnesota Department of Health, offering technical assistance to farmers' markets, particularly with the food access government programs.

 Joe Nowak is a PhD candidate in Natural Resources Science and Management at the University of Minnesota.
 He has managed the Twin Cities Metro Farmers’ Market Metric Project since 2016.